Open-Attestation/open-attestation/README.md

 }
 ```

-Batch creation is also supported with the limitation that all documents in the batch will share the same issuer and renderering method:
+Batch creation is supported, though all documents in the batch must share the same issuer, revocation and rendering method:

 ```typescript
 const signedDocuments = await new DocumentBuilder([